Prevention of Sexual Exploitation, Abuse, and Harassment (PSEAH)

 XI.
 CASE HANDLING PROCEDURES

-- Receipt of reports
+- Receipt of report

-- Initial assessment (screening)
+- Initial screening

 - Internal investigation